aleksi-kangas/raytracing/README.md

 > Custom C++ implementation of an image raytracer introduced in the [Ray Tracing](https://raytracing.github.io/) -book series.

-In order to learn about the essential math and things related to raytracing, I decided to follow Peter Shirley's great books about raytracing and implement my version of the raytracer.
+In order to learn about the essential math and things related to raytracing, I decided to follow the great [Ray Tracing](https://raytracing.github.io/) -book series and implement my own version of the raytracer.
 I tried to follow the general logic and structure of the books, but took some artistic freedom in certain areas.
 The key differences are that my version includes a multi-threaded C++ renderer, various structural changes and some performance improvements.

 ## C++ Renderer